NullVoxPopuli/ember-resources/docs/docs/ember.md

 ### In Templates

-In `ember-resources`, Resources are powered by Ember's "Helper Manager" APIs, such as [`invokeHelper`](https://api.emberjs.com/ember/release/functions/@ember%2Fhelper/invokeHelper).
+In `ember-resources`, resources are powered by Ember's "Helper Manager" APIs, such as [`invokeHelper`](https://api.emberjs.com/ember/release/functions/@ember%2Fhelper/invokeHelper).

-So in order to use Resources in template-only components, they'll need to be re-exported in your `app/helpers/*` folder.
+So in order to use resources in template-only components, they'll need to be re-exported in your `app/helpers/*` folder.

 For example, by defining `app/helpers/clock.js`,
 ```js
 export { Clock as default } from './location/of/clock';
 ```

-you'd then be able to directly reference `Clock` in your template, albeit in the lower-kebab-case format (i.e.: if your helper is MultiWard, it's invoked as `multi-word`),
+you'd then be able to directly reference `Clock` in your template, albeit in the lower-kebab-case format (i.e.: if your helper is MultiWord, it's invoked as `multi-word`),

 ```hbs
 {{ (clock) }}